-The governing body of Securis is the Board of Directors (the "Governing Body") which has the overall responsibility for the Firm and approves and oversees the implementation of Securis' strategic objectives, risk strategy and internal governance.
+The governing body of Securis (the "Governing Body") has the overall responsibility for the Firm and approves and oversees the implementation of Securis' strategic objectives, risk strategy and internal governance.
 The Governing Body comprises of Securis' CEO and three experienced representatives of the Firm's majority owner via its corporate member.
-Securis' CEO holds 6 other Directorships.
-The authorised representatives hold 15, 7 and 1 other appointments respectively.
+Securis' CEO holds 4 Directorships.
+The authorised representatives hold 18, 9 and 8 appointments respectively.
 The Governing Body has appointed the following committees:

 - 1. The Operational Governance Committee has a general duty to oversee, and is accountable for, the implementation of governance arrangements to ensure the effective and prudent management of the Firm.
 All staff performing senior management functions ("SMF") under the Senior Managers and Certification Regime sit on the Operational Governance Committee.
-The segregation of duties between these senior managers ensures the effective and prudent management of the Firm as well as the effective management of potential conflicts of interest.
+The segregation of duties between these senior managers ensures the effective and prudent management of potential conflicts of interest.
 The OGC is a committee which was appointed by and reports to the Board. - 2.
 The Securis LLP Risk Management Committee is tasked with overseeing all risks pertinent to Securis and its business as outlined in the Securis Risk Management Framework and assisting the Firm's Governing Body in overseeing the implementation of that strategy by senior management.
 Members of the risk committee have the appropriate knowledge, skills, and expertise to fully understand, manage and monitor the risk strategy and risk appetite of the Firm.
 The LLP Risk Management Committee is a committee which was appointed by and reports to the Board.